Practical Nursing | LPN Program

 - Individualized attention and support for our students

-- Learn the art and science of nursing from dedicated faculty
+- Dedicated faculty who are passionate about the art and science of nursing

 Curriculum